A definitive list of the best nostalgic TV shows of all time—made for cozy viewing

 Seasons: Eight | Episode run time: 29 mins approx.| Release date:10th September 2009

-Ah, the series that posed the ultimate question to viewers 'Damon or Stefan?'—and yes, there is a correct answer.
+The Vampire Diaries is the series that posed the ultimate question to viewers 'Damon or Stefan?'—and yes, there is a correct answer.

 The series follows high schooler, Elena, as her life is turned upside down by the arrival of vampire brothers, Stefan and Damon.
 The discovery of what they are opens her world up to a whole host of supernatural dangers, all the while being torn between Stefan and Damon—whose appearance in her hometown of Mystic Falls was no coincidence...